-An expanded name denotes a named entity declared immediately within a named construct if the prefix denotes a construct that is an entity interface, an architecture, a subprogram, a block statement, a process statement, a simultaneous procedural statement, a generate statement, or a loop statement, and the suffix is the simple name, character literal, or operator symbol of a named entity whose declaration occurs immediately within that construct.
-This form of expanded name is only allowed within the construct itself.
+- 100 An expanded name denotes a named entity declared immediately within a named construct if the prefix denotes a construct that is an entity interface, an architecture, a subprogram, a block statement, a process statement, a generate statement, or a loop statement, and the suffix is the simple name, character literal, or operator symbol of a named entity whose declaration occurs immediately within that construct.
+This form of expanded name is only allowed within the construct itself. - 105 An expanded name denotes a named entity declared immediately within a protected type if the prefix denotes an object of a protected type and the suffix is a simple name of a method whose declaration appears immediately within the protected type declaration.

-If, according to the visibility rules, there is at least one possible interpretation of the prefix of a selected name as the name of an enclosing entity interface, architecture, subprogram, block statement, process statement, simultaneous procedural statement, generate statement, or loop statement, then the only interpretations considered are those of the immediately preceding paragraph.
+If, according to the visibility rules, there is at least one possible interpretation of the prefix of a selected name as the name of an enclosing entity interface, architecture, subprogram, block statement, process statement, generate statement, or loop statement, or if there is at least one possible interpretation of the prefix of a selected name as the name of an object of a protected type, then the only interpretations considered are those of the immediately preceding two paragraphs.
 In this case, the selected name is always interpreted as an expanded name.
 In particular, no interpretations of the prefix as a function call are considered.

--- Given the following declarations:

-type INSTR_TYPE is record OPCODE: OPCODE_TYPE; end record; signal INSTRUCTION: INSTR_TYPE;

-- -- The name "INSTRUCTION.OPCODE" is the name of a record element. - -- Given the following declarations:

-type INSTR_PTR is access INSTR_TYPE; variable PTR: INSTR_PTR;

-- -- The name "PTR.all" is the name of the object designated by PTR. - -- Given the following library clause:

-library TTL, CMOS;

-- -- The name "TTL.SN74LS221" is the name of a design unit contained in a library - -- and the name "CMOS.all" denotes all design units contained in a library. - -- Given the following declaration and use clause:

-library MKS;

-use MKS.MEASUREMENTS, STD.STANDARD;

-- -- The name "MEASUREMENTS.VOLTAGE" denotes a named entity declared in a - -- package and the name "STANDARD.all" denotes all named entities declared in a - -- package.

--- Given the following process label and declarative part:

-P: process

-'''

-variable DATA: INTEGER;

-'''

--- Within process P, the name "P.DATA" denotes a named entity declared in process P. end process;
+Examples: 115 Given the following declarations: 120 type INSTR_TYPE is record OPCODE: OPCODE_TYPE; end record; signal INSTRUCTION: INSTR_TYPE; The name "INSTRUCTION.OPCODE" is the name of a record element.
+Given the following declarations: type INSTR_PTR is access INSTR_TYPE; variable PTR: INSTR_PTR; 125 The name "PTR.all" is the name of the object designated by PTR.
+Given the following library clause: library TTL, CMOS; The name "TTL.SN74LS221" is the name of a design unit contained in a library and the name "CMOS.all" denotes all design units contained in a library.
+130 Given the following declaration and use clause: library MKS; use MKS.MEASUREMENTS, STD.STANDARD; 135 The name "MEASUREMENTS.VOLTAGE" denotes a named entity declared in a package and the name "STANDARD.all" denotes all named entities declared in a package.
+Given the following process label and declarative part: P: process variable DATA: INTEGER; begin 140 Within process P, the name "P.DATA" denotes a named entity declared in process P. end process; counter.increment(5); See 4.3.1.3 for the definition of "counter." counter.decrement(i); if counter.value = 0 then end if; 145 result.add(sv1, sv2); See 4.3.1.3 for the definition of "result." bit_stack.add_bit(1, '1'); See 4.3.1.3 for the definition of "bit_stack." bit_stack.add_bit(2, '1'); bit_stack.add_bit(3, '0');

-1-The object denoted by an access value is accessed differently depending on whether the entire object or a subelement of the object is desired.
+150 1-The object denoted by an access value is accessed differently depending on whether the entire object or a subelement of the object is desired.
 If the entire object is desired, a selected name whose prefix denotes the access value and whose suffix is the reserved word all is used.
 In this case, the access value is not automatically dereferenced, since it is necessary to distinguish an access value from the object denoted by an access value.